JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 - I studied a comment by Ed B_alum on Code Institute's Slack channel in respect of resolving an issue I had when trying to login to Heroku through the CLI before launching my Heroku app.
 - On the recommendation of my tutor, I studied Anouk Smet's MS4 Readme (Casa Pedra Nobre), in respect of its structure and layout, especially in respect of the deployment section.
 - I used the Bootstrap Library throughout the project to make the site more responsive through using the Bootstrap Grid System and employing Bootstrap elements for the Navbar, Footer, Jumbotron and Cards.
 - I studied in detail the videos and code for the Code Institute Django Project (Boutique Ado) presented by Chris Zielinski while completing my website, in order to get a clear understanding of how the various elements of Django, Stripe and AWS work, and how to implement a fully functioning Django website.
 While studying the structure of Chris' site, I at all time tried to use my own ideas, styling and custom models, while completing the coding in order to create my art ecommerce website.
-I followed Chris's code closely in respect of the Stripe payments section, as I had not encountered this functionality previously on the course.
+I followed Chris's code closely in respect of the checkout and Stripe payments section, as I had not encountered this functionality previously on the course.

 ### Content